curioustorvald/Terrarum/work_files/GameDesign/MISC_MECHNANICS.md

 Anything goes as long as it does not exceed TL11 of GURPS.
 Although the universe has the existence of traditional sorcery, the laws of physics of the universe itself is same as we know it.
 Simply put: NO FUCKING PERPETUAL MOTION AND PERFECT PROPHECY

+## New light sim: Raytracer

+Only take NEAREST SUNLIGHT tile into render, as there will be not much artificial lights on the screen.

+Not sure about the performance, but it can be fully multi-threaded.

+"You know, the world can always use more ideas." - probably not Oxton